 Third Party and Supply Chain Monitoring

 Financial services firms depend heavily on external vendors.
 Monitoring should extend to integration points, privileged access pathways, and third party connections.
+Learn how Zynet helps clients to navigate the Third Party Supply chain monitoring.

 Continuous oversight of: